jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ## Unicode

 Let me just say that this section is not an exhaustive everything-you-ever-wanted-to-know-about-Unicode resource.
 I want to cover what you need to know that's *changing* for Unicode in ES6, but we won't go much deeper than that.
-Mathias Bynens (http://twitter.com/mathias) has written/spoken extensively and brilliantly about JS and Unicode (https://mathiasbynens.be/notes/javascript-unicode) (http://fluentconf.com/javascript-html-2015/public/content/2015/02/18-javascript-loves-unicode).
+Mathias Bynens (http://twitter.com/mathias) has written/spoken extensively and brilliantly about JS and Unicode (see https://mathiasbynens.be/notes/javascript-unicode and http://fluentconf.com/javascript-html-2015/public/content/2015/02/18-javascript-loves-unicode).

 The Unicode characters that range from `0x0000` to `0xFFFF` contain all the standard printed characters (in various languages) that you're likely to have seen or interacted with.
-This group of characters is called the *Basic Multilingual Plane* (*BMP*).
-The BMP even contains fun symbols like this cool snowman ☃ (U+2603).
+This group of characters is called the *Basic Multilingual Plane (BMP)*.
+The BMP even contains fun symbols like this cool snowman: ☃ (U+2603).

 There are lots of other extended Unicode characters beyond this BMP set, which range up to `0x10FFFF`.
-These symbols are often referred to as *astral* symbols, as that's the name given to set of 16 *planes* (e.g., layers/groupings) of characters beyond the BMP.
+These symbols are often referred to as *astral* symbols, as that's the name given to the set of 16 *planes* (e.g., layers/groupings) of characters beyond the BMP.
 Examples of astral symbols include 𝄞 (U+1D11E) and 💩 (U+1F4A9).

 Prior to ES6, JavaScript strings could specify Unicode characters using Unicode escaping, such as: